skerkour/bloom/README.md

 ## Community

 Hey!
-Want to report a Bug or participate to the development of Bloom?
+Want to report a Bug or participate in the development of Bloom?
 Please [open an issue](https://github.com/skerkour/bloom/issues).
 Pull requests will be accepted without prior discussion only for typos.

 If you want to say thanks or have a question, please use the [Discussions tab](https://github.com/skerkour/bloom/discussions).